neumino/neumino.github.io/movies.md

-### Wonder Woman 1984
+### Soul
-*Released on 2020-12-16, vote average 7.5*
+*Released on 2020-12-25, vote average 8.6*

-Wonder Woman comes into conflict with the Soviet Union during the Cold War in the 1980s and finds a formidable foe by the name of the Cheetah.
+Joe Gardner is a middle school teacher with a love for jazz music.
+After a successful gig at the Half Note Club, he suddenly gets into an accident that separates his soul from his body and is transported to the You Seminar, a center in which souls develop and gain passions before being transported to a newborn child.
+Joe must enlist help from the other souls-in-training, like 22, a soul who has spent eons in the You Seminar, in order to get back to Earth.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/sfM7_JLk-84?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/4TojlZYqPUo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>